jaybeeuu/jaybeeuu-dev/packages/posts/src/valuable-tests/valuable-tests.md

 But remove a test and (assuming your team mates approve the PR) what happens?

 Probably nothing.
-Your PO doesn't stand behind your chair until you put it back.
+Your PO doesn't pace behind your chair until you put it back.
 Emails are not sent to increasingly senior people on the project.
 You will probably have time for lunch and make it home before midnight.